churboi/Dungeon-Generation/README.md

 ### [3/21/2018]
 - Fixed main DunGen by cleaning up the deadend placement code, about 80 useless lines of code corrected by if checks.
+- Bug fix where dungeon wouldn't generate multiple wall blockers in the same grid space
+- Began adding "Clusters" in the DunGen script, I plan to have seperated by a long hallways
+- Random dungeon prefabs will be added and removed from "Test Dungeons" to log dungeon creation milestones